Job Market Paper

 Working Papers

-First dissertation essay (2023)
+Paper 1: First dissertation essay (2023)

 International Capital Inflows, Political Risks and Political Risk Insurance in Emerging Markets and Developing Economies

 Abstract: There is an abundant academic literature investigating the association between foreign direct investment (FDI) and political risks in Emerging Markets and Developing Economies (EMDEs).
 However, that literature has left out political risk insurance, a key variable in multinational corporations’ foreign investment decisions.
 The existence of political risk insurance offered by multilateral organizations (World Bank MIGA), government agencies (U.S OPIC and Export Development Canada) as well as private agencies (NEXI, AIG, Aon) allows foreign firms to hedge against political risks and is assumed to lead to more investments.
-Using a panel dataset of 80 countries over the period 2000-2021, I show that insuring against political risks increases the volume of FDI inflows in EMDEs.
-I also find that although political risks are not determining foreign investments, there is some evidence of FDI softening in countries with higher political risks.

-Third dissertation paper (Forthcoming)
+Paper 2: Third dissertation paper (April 2026)

 Foreign Direct Investments and total factor productivity: Exploring the role of absorptive capacity

 Abstract: Differences in technology and absorptive capacity between developed and developing countries are significant and account for total factor productivity differences that widen disparities in per capita income across countries.
-This paper estimates the degree to which the impact of foreign direct investment on total factor productivity depends on the absorptive capacity (AC) of the recipient economy using a panel of 98 countries over the period 1997-2018 in a system of simultaneous equations.
-Given the plurality of absorptive capacity measures existing in the AC-related literature, the paper develops a novel approach to measure AC, using a 3-dimensional index that incorporates R&D activity, human capital and patent applications.
-The paper finds evidence that absorptive capacity exerts a positive role in enabling FDI to promote productivity growth. .
+Countries that can absorb more innovations – due to strong education systems, advanced infrastructure, more investments in R&D or supportive policies— will have higher relative productivity.
+This paper estimates the degree to which the impact of foreign direct investment on total factor productivity depends on the absorptive capacity (AC) of the recipient economy using a panel of 93 countries over the period 1996–2018 in a system of simultaneous equations.

-Research Paper
+Research Paper 1: